truptiparmar23/Sales-Analytics-and-Solutions/README.md

 This is a line chart that shows sales for every month of the year.
 You can see at a glance which months were strong and which were slow.
 There's also a dotted average line so you always know whether any given month is above or below normal.

-For example, sales in January were $18,542 — well below average.
-By December they hit $96,999.
+For example, sales in January(2018) were $18,542 — well below average.
+By December(2018) they hit $96,999.
 That kind of pattern tells a business to stock up early in Q4 and run promotions in Q1 to bring those quiet months up.

 ### Sales by Category

-This chart breaks sales down into three categories: Technology ($226,364), Furniture ($198,901), and Office Supplies ($183,940).
+This chart breaks sales down into three categories: Technology , Furniture , and Office Supplies .
 It's a simple horizontal bar chart but it tells you a lot.
 Technology is clearly the strongest — so if you're a buyer, you know to push harder there and negotiate better deals with suppliers.

 ### Sales Map